felixcwj/face-deid-emotion-metrics/README.md

 ## Excel report

 Each processed file (including both `.jpg` stills and `.mp4` videos) produces one row with columns:
-1. filename (relative path under `input/`)
+1. filename (relative path under `input/`, extension included so `.jpg` and `.mp4` appear separately)
 2. FaceNet (%)
 3. LPIPS (%)
 4. Final score (%)
 5. FER emotion (%)
 6. DeepFace emotion (%)
+7. Person count
+8. Duration (mp4 only)

 Formatting rules:
 - Filename column auto-expands to fit the longest path.
 - Metric headers and values stay centered with one decimal place.
+Person count is an integer, Duration is text such as `45s` or `2m 10s`.
 - Final score (%) stays bold and sits between thick vertical borders (LPIPS | Final) and (Final | FER).
 - The header row, table frame, and last data row are outlined with thick borders so the table reads well in Excel.
+- Columns E/F are widened so `FER emotion (%)` and `DeepFace emotion (%)` are fully visible in a fresh workbook.
+- **Person count** is the number of distinct tracked identities (faces) detected in that file (images count detections in a single frame, videos count unique tracks across sampled frames).
+- **Duration** is filled for `.mp4` rows using the rounded runtime (for example `58s` or `1m 42s`).
+Still-image rows keep the Duration cell empty.

 ## Requirements

 - Windows 10+, PowerShell 7+
-- NVIDIA GPU with CUDA-capable drivers (reference: GeForce RTX 3060, 12 GB VRAM)
+- NVIDIA GPU with CUDA-capable drivers (reference: GeForce RTX 3060, 12 GB VRAM).
+PyTorch must detect this GPU (`torch.cuda.is_available()`).
 - Python 3.10+
-- CUDA-enabled builds of PyTorch (or DirectML wheels if CUDA is unavailable)
+- CUDA-enabled builds of PyTorch (the CLI fails fast if CUDA is missing)

 ## Setup